microsoft/mssql-scripter/doc/development_guide.md

     deactivate
     ```
 ### <a name="Development"></a>Development Setup
-General development steps that apply to both a virtual environment or a global environment.
+General development steps that apply to both a virtual environment and a global environment.
 If working in a virtual environment, do ensure the virtual environment is activated.
 1. Add `<clone root>` to your PYTHONPATH environment variable:

     ##### Windows